CURVX/Git-Practice/README.md

 ### Show the total number of commits per author
 - `git shortlog -s` : provides the author names and number of commits by each one
 - `git shortlog -s--all` : provides the author names and number of commits by each one on all branches
-- `git shortlog-sn` : Names and Number of commits
+- `git shortlog -sn` : Names and Number of commits
-- `git shortlog-sne` : Names along with their email ids and the Number of commits
+- `git shortlog -sne` : Names along with their email ids and the Number of commits

 Click on the [:arrow_up:](https://github.com/CURVX/Git-Practice#-quick-links) arrow to move to the top